Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Results

-We remark that MCMC simulations are in good agreement with theoretical predictions, including the drop in $\pg$ with $\beta$ and the abrupt jumps and plateaus of $\pg$ at small $t$, while the small discrepancies may come from the mean-field nature of the clustered transition probabilities in \req{eq_recursion}.
-In addition, since one can easily compute $\cT_\beta^t$ for an arbitrarily large $t$, e.g. $10^{14}$ in the insets of \fig{fig_dynamics}(c) and (d), by repeatedly powering $\cT_\beta^t$ and its products, one can obtain the long-time dynamics by \req{eq_recursion} out of reach by modern computational capability.
-For the sake of a clear illustration and elaboration, we show the above results for only two instances; in Fig.~S3 of the SI, we show that the sample-averaged $\pg$ exhibits a similar behavior against $\beta$ and $t$.
+We remark that MCMC simulations are in good agreement with theoretical predictions, including the drop in $\pg$ with $\beta$ and the abrupt jumps and plateaus of $\pg$ at small $t$ in \fig{fig_dynamics}(a) and (b), while the small discrepancies may come from the mean-field nature of the clustered transition probabilities in \req{eq_recursion}.
+In addition, since one can easily compute $\cT_\beta^t$ for an arbitrarily large $t$, e.g. $10^{14}$ in the insets of \fig{fig_dynamics}, by repeatedly powering $\cT_\beta^t$ and its products, one can obtain the long-time dynamics by \req{eq_recursion} out of reach by modern computational capability.
+For the sake of a clear illustration and elaboration, we show the above results for only three instances; in Fig.~S3 of the SI, we show that the sample-averaged $\pg$ with 200 samples exhibits a similar behavior against $\beta$ and $t$.
 Sample-averaged MCMC simulation results are also in good agreement with theoretical predictions.